The Right Youth Group II, The Right People

 0:00

-The Right Youth Group II: The Right People
+The Right Youth Group II: The Right People (Part 1 of 2)

-The Right Youth Group
+Becoming the Right Youth Group

-Last week we started a series called "The Right Youth Group."
-The goal is to identify the right youth group to attend and to strive to be that right youth group ourselves.
-We saw that it begins with the right message about Jesus Christ from Hebrews 2.
-Without it, we drift away and shipwreck our lives.
+Last week we started a series entitled The Right Youth Group.
+The goal is to help us identify the right youth group to attend and to strive to be that right youth group ourselves.
+We saw that it begins with the right message about Jesus Christ.
+Without it, we will drift away and shipwreck our lives.

 1. The Right Youth Group Is Not Dull